Chief Human Resources Officer Job Descriptions, Average Salary, Interview Questions

 • Embody and uphold the company’s values and ensure that they influence all key decisions and initiatives

-• No-ego leader that believes in the “owner-operator” model; will do day-to-day tactics to pitch in
+• No-ego leader who believes in the “owner-operator” model, will do day-to-day tactics to pitch in

 • Exceptional communication and interpersonal skills with the ability to develop a high degree of personal credibility at all levels of the organization

-• Believes ideas come from everywhere and brings out the best in others
+• Believes ideas come from everywhere and bring out the best in others

 This is an opportunity to make a significant contribution to the growth of a rapidly developing company by transforming the HR function from a corporate divisional structure to a value-adding strategic partner in a stand-alone firm.
 The Chief Human Resources Officer (CHRO) will report directly to the CEO.
 This person will lead the human resources team and be responsible for driving culture and alignment, developing and executing talent strategy, integrating acquisitions, and improving global processes and results.